CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-1.md

    ![](../images/b23.png)

-1. In the powershell terminal, let us first create the uv environmment by running the following command in the terminal.
+1. In the powershell terminal, let us first create the uv environnment by running the following command in the terminal.

    ```
      uv venv